 Exposing your body to temperatures around -150 °C (-300 °F) may seem like an absurd idea, with most people trying to avoid the cold.
 However, there exists a treatment that aims to do exactly that: cooling the body down to below freezing.
 Cryotherapy is becoming more and more popular due to its supposed health benefits and minimal side effects.
-Be it muscle pain, chronic pain, muscle injuries, skin conditions or even cancer – cryotherapy could be the answer to it all.
-But what is the science behind it, and can it really cure anything?
+Be it muscle pain, chronic pain, muscle injuries, skin conditions, or even cancer.
+But what is the science behind cryotherapy; can it really cure anything?

 Table of Contents

 The term cryotherapy encompasses treatments that involve temperatures below the freezing point of water.
 There are different cryotherapies available, including whole and partial body cryotherapy booths, ice pack therapy and cryosurgery1.
 Cooling down the body in order to help it recover from injuries or treat inflammations dates as far back as 2500 BC when Ancient Egyptians had already discovered the healing properties of the cold.
 Its beneficial effects were further researched and applied in the 19th and 20th centuries and it was around this time that cryotherapy gained popularity2.

 The technique that is used most often is whole or partial body cryotherapy.
 The body’s surrounding temperature is lowered to -120 to -200 °C (-150 to -300 °F) by using liquid nitrogen.
 Elemental nitrogen is a natural component of the air we breathe and makes up 78% of its volume.
 Due to its low boiling point of -196 °C (-320 °F), it is gaseous at room temperature and its liquid form can be used as a cryogen3.